-In order to conduct clinical observations within UVA Medical Centers, all ME students must comply with all requirements issued by the Medical Center to include required inoculations and titers, on-line learning modules, and completion of an Attestation of Criminal Background.
+In order to conduct clinical observations within UVA Medical Centers, all ME students must comply with all requirements issued by the Medical Center to include required inoculations and titers, on-line learning modules, and completion of a possible criminal background check.
 ME students must file an ME Degree Plan of Study form by the end of the first term.
 ME students are expected to attend BME Departmental Seminars and Meet the Speaker events.
-ME students must complete Outcome Assessment Forms that are required by SEAS.
+ME students must complete three of the four Outcome Assessment Forms as required by SEAS.